 Passing of property means passing of title and ownership of the goods from seller to the buyer.
 Passing of property is independent of passing of possession.
 Property may pass to the buyer at any time after or at the time of execution of the contract but the possession in actual sense may never come with the buyer, if according to the contract the goods are transshipped to another destination in the same transit.
 Sale of Goods Act, 1930, (hereinafter referred as the “Act”) provides under section 19(1) that the property passes when the parties intend it to pass.
-Hence, parties can incorporate their intentions into the contract, which can be ascertained by having recourse to the terms of the contract, conduct of the parties and the circumstances of the case.
+Hence, parties can incorporate their intentions into the contract which can be ascertained by having recourse to the terms of the contract, conduct of the parties and the circumstances of the case.
 The Act also provides some rules into section 20 to 24 which apply where the intentions of the parties cannot be gathered under section 19 of it.

 Thus, the risk and property can pass separately from seller to the buyer and the cases where the risk passes before the property the buyer becomes liable for loss and damage of the goods even before he becomes owner.
 In opposite, if the delivery of goods is delayed due to the fault of the seller or parties otherwise agree the transfer of risk subsequent to transfer of property, seller remains liable for loss and damage of the goods even after he has lost the ownership.

 *B.A.
 (Government College University, Lahore), LL.B.
 (University of Punjab), LL.M.
 (University of London); Advocate High Courts of Pakistan, Member Lahore High Court Bar Association; Founding Partner at HUSSAIN AND ASSOCIATES, Adjunct Professor of Commercial Law at Punjab Law College, Lahore; firstname.lastname@example.org